-While the goal of a nonprofit is to improve the well-being of members in their local community, businesses, which are often seen as being on the other side of the equation, can partner with nonprofits for mutual benefit.
+While the goal of a nonprofit is to improve the well-being of members in its local community, businesses, which are often seen as being on the other side of the equation, can partner with nonprofits for mutual benefit.
 As a result of these partnerships, fundraising events become more effective, the pool of volunteers grows, and companies begin to see the direct impact of their social good contributions.

 Establishing a partnership is just one piece of the puzzle.
 In order to achieve long-term success and mutual gain, the partnership must be maintained over time.